anchitaaghag/Codon-Optimization-for-Biopharming/README.md

 ## Template & License Credit

 This file was created by adapting the README.md file template by Billie Thompson [PurpleBooth](https://github.com/PurpleBooth).
-The template can be found [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
+The template can be found [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) (Thompson, 2018).

 The following section is based on the [cc-licenses repository](https://github.com/santisoler/cc-licenses) by Santiago Soler [santisoler](https://github.com/santisoler).
-The following section is derived from the README.md file [here](https://github.com/santisoler/cc-licenses#cc-attribution-sharealike-40-international).
-In addition, the corresponding full license text file is also availiable via the cc-licenses repository [here](https://github.com/santisoler/cc-licenses/blob/8887424b2a1f1a78fca7efbcc2cd5fd4b1998812/LICENSE-CC-BY-SA).
+The following section is derived from the README.md file [here](https://github.com/santisoler/cc-licenses#cc-attribution-sharealike-40-international) (Soler, 2022a).
+In addition, the corresponding full license text file is also availiable via the cc-licenses repository [here](https://github.com/santisoler/cc-licenses/blob/8887424b2a1f1a78fca7efbcc2cd5fd4b1998812/LICENSE-CC-BY-SA) (Soler, 2022b).

 ## License